-Is there anything more frustrating than going outside in the morning to check your garden only to find all of your leaves and stems chewed up?
-Slugs and snails are often the culprits.
+Slugs and snails are voracious predators.
+There isn’t anything more frustrating than going outside in the morning to check your garden only to find all of your leaves and stems chewed up?

 In fact, they’re a major problem most gardeners face at some point in time, particularly when it comes to vegetable and herb gardens.